andreiavrammsd/cpp-zip/README.md

 The `msd::zip` iterator is bidirectional to better control when you want to stop iterating.

-To get only some of the elements from a zip, in C++23 you can use `std::views::take`:
+To get only some of the elements from a C++23 zip, you can use `std::views::take`:
 ```c++
 std::forward_list<int> first_list{1, 2, 3, 4, 5};
 std::forward_list<int> second_list{1, 2, 3, 4};